nayowl/Stock_Analysis/README.md

 ### 1.1 Background

 Stock analysis is a method evaluation of stocks for investor to make a buying or selling decision.
-The current analysis is using VBA excel to analyze green stock data ( green_stock.xlsm) in 2017 and 2018.
+The current analysis is using VBA excel to analyze green stock data in 2017 and 2018.
 It provides Total Daily Volume and Return of each stock in selected year.
 Return calculated by comparing the difference between starting and ending price to the starting price.

 The existing code works well for calculate the current data since the data size is moderate.
 However,  the code needs improvement to calculate larger data size.
 Refactoring is a disciplined technique for improving and restructuring the design of an existing code base without changing its external behavior.
 This project will refactor the existing code to improve the performance of the code.

 ### 1.2 Purpose

--	To refactoring the existing stock analysis code, therefore the code will be more efficient and maintainable.
+- To refactor the existing stock analysis code, therefore the code will be more efficient and maintainable.

 - Comparing the existing code to the refactoring code to find the difference result performance.

 ## 2 Results